-To show a hidden Rule, on the Performance Manager main menu, click View | Show Hidden Rules.

-Disabling Rules

-Disabling is useful if you do not want the Rule to fire, yet you do not want to permanently delete it.
+• To show a hidden Rule, on the Performance Manager main menu, click View Show Hidden Rules .
+Disabling Rules Disabling is useful if you do not want the Rule to fire, yet you do not want to permanently delete it.
 Disabling is not the same as hiding a Rule-hidden Rules are still enforced, while disabled Rules are not.
 You can easily reinstate a disabled Rule by enabling it and reinstalling the Policy.
-A disabled Rule appears dimmed in the Policy Editor.

-To disable/enable a Rule

-- Right-click the Rule you want to disable, and then click Disable. - To enable the Rule, right-click the Rule, and then click Enable.
+A disabled Rule appears dimmed in the Policy Editor .
+To disable/enable a Rule • Right-click the Rule you want to disable, and then click Disable . • To enable the Rule, right-click the Rule, and then click Enable .
 If you disable or enable a Rule in an installed Policy, the Policy must be reinstalled for the changes to take effect.

-Cutting, Copying, and Pasting, Rules

-To cut and paste or copy and paste a Rule

-- 1. Open the Policy from which to cut or copy the Rule, and, if different, the Policy into which you will paste the Rule. - 2.
-Highlight the Rule you want to move/copy. - 3.
-Do one of the following: - To remove the Rule from its current location and transfer it to a new location, on the main menu, click Edit | Cut. - To create a duplicate of the Rule in a new location, click Edit | Copy.

-Alternatively, you can right-click in the No field, and then click Cut, Copy, or Paste.
+Cutting, Copying, To cut and paste or copy and paste a Rule and Pasting, Rules 1.
+Open the Policy from which to cut or copy the Rule, and, if different, the Policy into which you will paste the Rule.
+2. Highlight the Rule you want to move/copy.
+3. Do one of the following: • To remove the Rule from its current location and transfer it to a new location, on the main menu, click Edit Cut . • To create a duplicate of the Rule in a new location, click Edit Copy .
+Alternatively, you can right-click in the No 4.
+Ensure that the Policy into which you want to paste the Rule has the focus, if different, and then do one of the following: field, and then click Cut , Copy , or Paste . • To paste the Rule at the bottom of the Policy, click Edit Paste Bottom . • To paste the Rule at the top of the Policy, click Edit Paste Top . • To paste the Rule after the selected Rule, click the Rule, and then click Edit Paste After . • To paste the Rule before the selected Rule, click the Rule, and then click Edit Paste Before .
+Deleting Rules To delete a Rule - • Highlight the Rule(s) that you want to remove, and then click the Delete icon .
+See also "Hiding Rules" on page 69 and "Disabling Rules" on page 70.

-Deleting Rules

-To delete a Rule

-• Highlight the Rule(s) that you want to remove, and then click the Delete icon

-See also "Hiding Rules" on page 70 and "Disabling Rules" on page 71.

-Viewing Contents of Directory Entities in Rules

-You cannot edit Directory entities from within a Rule; they can only be edited from within the Directory Manager.
+Viewing Contents of Directory Entities in Rules You cannot edit Directory entities from within a Rule; they can only be edited from within the Directory Manager.
 However, you can view their contents.
 See "The Directory Manager" in the ETM® System User Guide for instructions for defining and editing Directory Entities.